oziris78/konoblo/README.md

 # ANSI Colors

 Konoblo also includes the `Colorizer`, which is a utility class for generating ANSI colored text output.
-Look <a href="https://github.com/oziris78/konoblo/blob/main/src/test/java/com/twistral/konoblo/ColorizerDemoTest.java">here</a> for an example.
+Look <a href="https://github.com/oziris78/konoblo/blob/main/src/test/java/com/twistral/konoblo/ColorizerDemoTest.java">here</a> for examples.